-In addition to values, career development specialists can offer policy makers career theory as a viable means of co-ordinating and systematizing work force policy.
+In addition to values, career development specialists can offer policy makers career theory as a viable means of coordinating and systematizing workforce policy.
+Career theory offers a coherent framework for organizing and systematizing the incredible complexity of contemporary public policy about work and workforce development.
+Current workforce policies and programs have produced a vast, uncoordinated network of services, provided by numerous types of professional, and funded by multiple sources.
+It is simple idea, yet one worth noting-

-Career theory offers a coherent framework for organizing and systematizing contemporary public policy about work and work force development.
-Current work force policies and programs have produced a vast, unco-ordinated network of services, provided by numerous types of professionals and funded by multiple sources.
-It is a simple idea, yet worth noting - co-ordination would improve both public policies and programs.
+- coordination would improve public policies and programs.

-Herr has written persuasively about using life-cycle theory to reform comprehensively and interconnect policies that are now fragmented and piecemeal.
-He urged career development specialists to identify a "core set of career guidance activities tailored to populations by gender and age across the life-cycle" (1991: 281).
-Subsequently, Savickas (1996) designed such a model of core career services including education, guidance, placement, counselling and mentoring.
-Instead of differentiating career services by population and setting, he differentiated core services by the problems they address.
+Herr (1991) has written persuasively about using life-cycle theory to comprehensively reform and interconnect policies that are now fragmented and piecemeal.
+He urged career development specialists to identify a "core set of career guidance activities tailored to populations by gender and age across the life-cycle" (p.
+281).
+Subsequently, Savickas (1996) designed such a model of core career services including education, guidance, placement, counseling, and mentoring.
+Instead of differentiating career services by population and setting, he differentiated these core services by the problems they best address.
 Each distinct service addresses a different type of career concern, allowing individuals of different ages and in different settings to receive the same core service if it addresses their concern.

-The core services could be provided most efficiently in one location, for example public libraries.
-Career services are now provided in schools, colleges, by U.S. employment services, the Veterans Administration, rehabilitation agencies, business and industry, libraries and philanthropic organizations such as the Jewish Vocational Service and YMCA (Herr, 1991).
-If the diverse services were co-ordinated and offered in a single location, then individuals could go to a career centre where an in-take interviewer would arrange for them to receive the core service best suited to their career concern.
-Twenty-five years ago, Super suggested that public libraries would be an ideal venue for such career centres.
-More recently, Watts (1996) suggested that government vouchers could be used to subsidize career services for individuals of every age.
-In short, career theory with its lifespan perspective and a focus on core services could be used to help address the lack of coherence in work force policies and programs.
-Such a structure would, in due course, allow findings from empirical research to inform policy and practice more fully
+The core services could be provided most efficiently in one location such as public libraries.
+Career services are now provided in schools, colleges, the US employment service, the Veterans Administration, rehabilitation agencies, business and industry, and philanthropic organizations such as the Jewish Vocational Service and YMCA, and in libraries (Herr, 1991).
+If the diverse services were coordinated and offered in a single location, then individuals could go to a career center where an in-take interviewer would arrange for them to receive the core service best suited to their career concern.
+Twenty-five years ago, Super suggested that public libraries would be an ideal venue for such career centers.
+More recently, Watts (1996) suggested that career services for individuals of every age could be subsidized by government vouchers.
+In short, career theory with its life-span perspective and a focus on core services could be used to help address the lack of coherence in workforce policies and programs.
+Such a structure would, in due course, allow findings from empirical research to more fully inform policy and practice.
+In addition to values and theory, career development specialists can offer policy makers valuable knowledge to help shape public policy and alter social views.